Bandit Social Learning: Exploration under Myopic Behavior: Probability tools

 \subsection{Proof of Lemma~\ref{lm:good_arm_sad}}

-\begin{proof} We use the following sharp lower bound on the tail probability of binomial distribution. \begin{theorem}[Theorem 9 in \cite{zhang2020non}] Let $n \in \N$ be a positive integer and let $(X_i)_{i\in [n]}$ be a sequance of i.i.d Bernoulli random variables with prameter $p$.
+\begin{proof} We use the following sharp lower bound on the tail probability of binomial distribution. \begin{theorem}[Theorem 9 in \cite{zhang2020non}] Let $n \in \N$ be a positive integer and let $(X_i)_{i\in [n]}$ be a sequence of i.i.d Bernoulli random variables with parameter $p$.
 For any $\beta > 1$ there exists constants $c_\beta$ and $C_\beta$ that only rely on $\beta$, such that for all $x$ satisfying $x \in [0, \frac{np}{\beta}]$ and $x + n(1-p) \ge 1$, we have

 where $D(x||y)$ denotes the KL divergence between two Bernoulli random variables with parameters $x$ and $y$. \end{theorem} We use the above result with $x= n(p-q)$ and $\beta = \frac{1-c}{1-\frac{9}{8}c}$.
 Note that $\beta > 1$ since $c < \frac{1}{2}$.
 We first verify that $x, \beta$ satisfy the conditions of the lemma.
 The $x + n(1-p) \ge 1$ condition holds by the assumption $n\ge 1/c$: